Bayesian t-tests¶

 Model initialized successfully.
 Using default initvals.

 Initializing NUTS using adapt_diag...
-Multiprocess sampling (4 chains in 4 jobs) NUTS: [z, t, a, v_Intercept, v_condition]
+Multiprocess sampling (4 chains in 4 jobs) NUTS: [z, a, t, v_Intercept, v_condition]

 Output()

-Sampling 4 chains for 500 tune and 500 draw iterations (2_000 + 2_000 draws total) took 15 seconds.
-100%|██████████| 2000/2000 [00:00<00:00, 2699.50it/s]
+Sampling 4 chains for 500 tune and 500 draw iterations (2_000 + 2_000 draws total) took 13 seconds. /Users/afengler/Library/CloudStorage/OneDrive-Personal/proj_hssm/HSSM/.venv/lib/python3.12/site-packages/pymc/pytensorf.py:958: FutureWarning: compile_pymc was renamed to compile.
+Old name will be removed in a future release of PyMC warnings.warn( 100%|██████████| 2000/2000 [00:00<00:00, 2495.89it/s]

 Note, now we don't have two distinct idata